THE

 1. Purchase APR

-This corresponds to the interest rate applicable to all purchases made using your card, whether online, in-person or over a phone call.
+This is the standard APR, which is the interest rate applicable on all purchases made using your Credit Card, whether online or in-store.

 2. Introductory APR

-This constitutes a promotional interest rate offered for a limited duration, which is lower than the card's standard APR, sometimes in the form of a zero-percent introductory APR.
+This constitutes a promotional interest rate offered for a limited duration, which is lower than the Card's standard APR, sometimes in the form of a zero percent introductory APR.
 It may apply to purchases, balance transfers or both.
-Once the introductory period concludes, the regular APR becomes effective.
+Once the introductory period ends, the standard APR becomes effective.

 3. Cash Advance APR

-The rate for borrowing cash from your Credit Card typically surpasses your purchase APR.
+The rate for borrowing cash from your Credit Card typically surpasses your Purchase APR.
 It does not come with a grace period.
-It is frequently employed for convenience checks.

 4. Penalty APR

-This is enforced for returned or missed payments.
+This is enforced for returned (declined) or missed payments.
 You may need to make several consecutive on-time payments before your Credit Card provider removes the penalty APR.
-Payments made over 60 days late, may also result in penalty APR being applied to your current balance.
+Payments made over 60 days late may also result in a penalty APR being applied on your current balance.

 Daily Rate

-You can ascertain this by dividing your Credit Card’s APR for purchases, by the number of days in a year (365).
+You can ascertain this by dividing your Credit Card’s Purchase APR by the number of days in a year (365).

 Average Daily Balance